 Sabal pushed back a little, answering the same way.
 She didn't know how she did it, only that it came to her as naturally as breathing.
 She had always been able to express her thoughts or even put them into someone else's head.
 If she had known others had to struggle to achieve the same effect, she would have been incredulous.
 Yes.

+The hulking half drow nodded sullenly, glaring after the pair of them.
+The woman tossed a small coin-purse over her shoulder to him.
+The clinking sound had an air of finality to it.
 The girl didn't understand precisely what that meant, but she was no fool.
 Things were about to change.
 Perhaps for the better, even.